djberg96/dbi-dbrc/README.md

 ```

 ## Notes for MS Windows Users
-The `home` directory for Win32 users is determined by `ENV['USERPROFILE']`.
-If that is not set then `ENV['HOME']` is used.
-If that is not set, then
-the directory found by the sys-admin library is used.

 To make your file hidden, right click on the .dbrc file in your Explorer
 window, select "Properties" and check the "Hidden" checkbox.